This post may contain affiliate links.

-While my room wasn’t large, not like the Tata Suite above, it was certainly comfortable.
+While my room wasn’t large, not like the Tata Suite below, it was certainly comfortable.

 And I didn’t have a view of Central Park.
 Not like the Tata Suite does.

-Nor did I run into Mary Tyler Moore, Victoria Beckham, Mick Jagger or any Billionaires Who Will Remain Nameless at all, but, just like the elusive hotel car, deep in my heart I felt certain they were all there.
+Nor did I run into Mary Tyler Moore, Victoria Beckham, Mick Jagger or any Billionaires Who Will Remain Nameless at all, but, just like the elusive hotel car, deep in my heart I’m certain they were all there.

 Interested in other luxury hotels in New York?
 Check out my New York luxury hotels blog review.